wacevedo76/personal_history/README.md

 * That aspect is the Freedom to Share

-This Freedom is not being attacted by any government, but by technology.
+This Freedom is not being attacked by any government, but by technology.
-It is so easy the manipulate video, audio, using modern software, not even mentioning text, because mass text manipulation tools have existed not shortly after the invention of the microcontroller (not sure, maybe even earlier) but now have become even tools a lay person can use.
+It is so easy the manipulate video, audio, using modern software, not even mentioning text, because mass text manipulation tools have existed since not shortly after the invention of the microcontroller (not sure, maybe even earlier) but now have become even tools a lay person can use.

 We now have the technology to map the human face digitally, and use this digital information to replicate that person's likeness virtually, on still image and in video.
-Grant it, the technology is in its early stages, but with the rise more powerful machines, and software development, and Artificial Intelligence it will no doubt improve exponetially relativly quickly.
+Grant it, the technology is in its early stages, but with the rise more powerful machines, software development, and Artificial Intelligence it will no doubt improve exponetially relativly quickly.

 There needs to be a quick, effortless, and most importantly, a method